ScottLogic/blog/_posts/2024-04-03-will-it-automate-accessibility-testing.md

 ## Keyboard navigation

-Making sure our page is standard compliant is only half the battle, we've also got to make sure everybody can use it.
-For users that are unable to use a mouse or trackpad, that means navigating with the keyboard.
+Making sure our page is standard-compliant is only half the battle, we've also got to make sure everybody can use it.
+For users who are unable to use a mouse or trackpad, that means navigating with the keyboard.

 We need to ensure 2 things:

 1. All interactive elements are reachable and interactable with just the keyboard.
 That includes your footer links, I may actually want to read your Accessibility Policy.
 2. The flow through the page makes sense.
 If I'm jumping from the header, to the submit button, to the footer then back to an input, I'm going to have a bad time.

-Let's take a look at how we can do test this in our Playwright tests:
+Let's take a look at how we can test this in our Playwright tests:

 ~~~typescript
 import { test, expect } from "@playwright/test";